The Time Machine: Escape radio broadcasts

 The CBS radio anthology Escape adapted The Time Machine twice, in 1948 starring Jeff Corey, and again in 1950 starring Lawrence Dobkin as the traveller.
 A script adapted by Irving Ravetch was used in both episodes.
-The Time Traveller was named Dudley and was accompanied by his skeptical friend Fowler as they travelled to the year 100,080.
+The Time Traveller was named Dudley and was accompanied by his sceptical friend Fowler as they travelled to the year 100,080.

 1994 Alien Voices audio drama

 In 1994, an audio drama was released on cassette and CD by Alien Voices, starring Leonard Nimoy as the Time Traveller (named John in this adaptation) and John de Lancie as David Filby.
 John de Lancie's children, Owen de Lancie and Keegan de Lancie, played the parts of the Eloi.
 The drama is approximately two hours long and is more faithful to the story than several of the film adaptations.
 Some changes are made to reflect modern language and knowledge of science.